 |PAC Code Finder: Transfer Your Phone Number to EE|

-For more information, see the EE web page on their wi-fi calling service.
-For customers who already have a compatible smartphone, there’s a handy guide showing you how to get started.
+For more information on EE’s Wi-Fi Calling service, please see their official website.
+For customers who already have a compatible smartphone, there’s a handy guide here showing you how to get started.

 My passion is helping people to get the most out of their mobile phone.
 I've been blogging at Ken's Tech Tips since 2005.